Nicolae Ceaușescu: 1987 Brașov rebellion

-By dusk, Securitate forces and the military surrounded the city center and disbanded the revolt by force.
-Some 300 protesters were arrested and in order to hide the idea that the Brașov uprising had been a political one, the protesters were tried for disturbing the public peace and outrage against morals.
+By dusk, Securitate forces and the military surrounded the city centre and disbanded the revolt by force.
+Some 300 protesters were arrested, and, in order to hide the political nature of the Brașov uprising, tried for disturbing the peace and "outrage against morals".

-Those under investigation were beaten and tortured, 61 of them receiving sentences ranging from 6 months to 3 years in prison, without deprivation of liberty, with execution at work in various enterprises in the country, although previously, in many party meetings, the death penalty was even required for the participants in the uprising, to set an example.
-In addition, at the trial it was decided to deport them and to arrange compulsory residence in other cities, although the decisions on such administrative measures had been repealed as early as the late 50s.
-The whole process took only an hour and a half.
+Those under investigation were beaten and tortured, 61 receiving sentences ranging from 6 months to 3 years in prison, including sentences to be carried out working at various state enterprises across in the country.
+Although many previous party meetings had called for the death penalty to set an example, the regime was eager to downplay the uprising as "isolated cases of hooliganism".
+Protesters were sentenced to deportation, with compulsory residence arranged in other cities, despite such measures having been repealed as far back as the late 1950s.
+The entire trial lasted only an hour and a half.

 A few days after the workers' revolt, Cătălin Bia, a student at the Faculty of Forestry, sat in front of the canteen with a placard that read: "The arrested workers must not die".
 He was joined by colleagues Lucian Silaghi and Horia Șerban.
 The three were arrested immediately.
-Subsequently, graffiti of solidarity with the workers' revolt appeared on the student campus, and some students distributed manifestos.
-The security team conducted a total of seven arrests.
-Those arrested were investigated then expelled from the Faculty; returned to the localities from whence they came and placed under strict supervision along with their families.
+Subsequently, graffiti in solidarity with the workers' revolt appeared on the campus, and some students distributed manifestos.
+Security teams conducted a total of seven arrests.
+Those arrested were investigated, expelled from the faculty, returned to their home localities and placed under strict supervision, along with their families.

 Romani minority rights

-During the Ceaușescu regime, the Romani were largely neglected.
-This can be seen, perhaps most blatantly, with a motion from the Politburo of the Central Committee of the Romanian Workers Party, which largely laid the foundation for the Ceaușescu regime's policies regarding the rights of ethnic minorities.
-The motion entirely ignored the Romani.
+Under the Ceaușescu regime, Romani people in Romania were largely neglected as an ethnic group.
+They were not listed among the "co-inhabiting nationalities", preventing them from gaining any collective government representation.

-Under the regime, the Romani were excluded from the list of "co-inhabiting nationalities" which was drafted by it, and as a result, they lacked any representation as an ethnic group in the government.
-This was still the case even after representation increased for other minorities such as Hungarians and Germans.
-Ceaușescu largely wished to conjure away the living conditions of the Romani, which were ignored by his predecessors and put in place as early as the regime of Ion Antonescu.
+However, during the late 1970s and early 1980s the regime conducted a sedentarisation campaign for nomadic and semi-nomadic Romani, providing them with dwellings and guaranteeing them jobs.
+Although this led to some displacement of Romanis from counties with a large nomadic population, historians consider it a social measure rather that an ethnically-motivated policy.
+The systematisation policy provided urban Romanies with better living conditions, as many were moved from insalubrious neighbourhoods at the edges of towns into newly built blocks of flats, however it had negative effects on the cohesion of Romani communities.

-The result of the neglect of the Romani, who had long been a highly vulnerable ethnic minority group across Europe, left the majority of the Romani people in Romania in significant poverty and it also left them at risk of becoming victims of hate crimes.
-Such conditions have lasted into modern-day Romania as demonstrated by the policies of several subsequent presidents.
+Dedicated policies for the Romani community began to be implemented in 1977.
+A government report from 1983 lists some of these policies: the authorities made land available to them and assisted them in the procurement of building materials for houses; many were given jobs; those lacking official identification were registered at the civil status office; measures were taken to legalise marriages, to send children to school, to enlist men for military services and to supervise their hygiene.
+The report however notes that a significant part of the Romani population resisted these policies, thus the social integration of the community within the Romanian society was still lagging behind.